 A minimum of 30 graduate credit hours must be earned toward an M.S. degree, of which at least 24 must be earned in residency at SMU.
 Up to six credit hours may be transferred with departmental approval.

-Of the 30 credit hours needed for graduation, at least nine credit hours must be at the 8000 level, with the remainder at the 7000 level or above.
-For the 8000-level courses, at least six credit hours must be CSE courses.
+Of the 30 credit hours needed for graduation, at least six credit hours must be at the 8000 level, with the remainder at the 7000 level or above.

 Distribution of Courses

-A student who elects to take the nonthesis option must take 12 credit hours of core courses, six credit hours of concentration and 12 credit hours of electives.
+A student who elects to take the nonthesis option must take six credit hours of core courses, 12 credit hours of specialization and 12 credit hours of electives.
 The electives may be selected from available graduate-level course offerings in the Lyle School of Engineering, subject to the residency and level requirements and adviser approval.
-Those who elect to take thesis option will substitute the concentration with thesis credit hours.
+Those who elect to take thesis option will substitute the specialization with thesis credit hours.